iraikov/chicken-mpi/README.md

 Barrier synchronization.

+`MPI:broadcast :: DATATYPE * DATA * ROOT * COMM -> UNDEFINED`
 `MPI:broadcast-TYPE :: DATA * ROOT * COMM -> UNDEFINED`

-Broadcasts a message from the process with rank root to all other processes of the group. `TYPE` is one of the following: `fixnum, int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`
+Broadcasts a message from the process with rank root to all other processes of the group.
+Argument `DATATYPE` is an MPI datatype object. `TYPE` is one of the following: `fixnum, int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`

+`MPI:scatter :: DATATYPE * DATA * SENDCOUNT * ROOT * COMM -> DATA`
 `MPI:scatter-TYPE :: DATA * SENDCOUNT * ROOT * COMM -> DATA`

 Sends data from the root process to all processes in a group, and returns the data received by the calling process.
 Argument `SENDCOUNT` is the number of elements sent to each process.
 Argument `DATA` is only required at the root process.
-All other processes can invoke this procedure with (void) as `DATA`. `TYPE` is one of the
-following: `int, flonum, bytevector, s8vector, u8vector, s16vector,
-u16vector, s32vector, u32vector, f32vector, f64vector`
+All other processes can invoke this procedure with (void) as `DATA`.
+Argument `DATATYPE` is an MPI datatype object. `TYPE` is one of the following: `int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`

+`MPI:scatterv :: DATATYPE * DATA * ROOT * COMM -> DATA`
 `MPI:scatterv-TYPE :: DATA * ROOT * COMM -> DATA`

 Sends variable-length data from the root process to all processes in a group, and returns the data received by the calling process.
 Argument `DATA` is only required at the root process, and is a list of values of type `TYPE`, where each element of the list is sent to the process of corresponding rank.
-All other processes can invoke this procedure with (void) as `DATA`. `TYPE` is one of the following:
-`int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector,
-s32vector, u32vector, f32vector, f64vector`
+All other processes can invoke this procedure with (void) as `DATA`.
+Argument `DATATYPE` is an MPI datatype object. `TYPE` is one of the following: `int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`

+`MPI:gather :: DATATYPE * DATA * SENDCOUNT * ROOT * COMM -> DATA`
 `MPI:gather-TYPE :: DATA * SENDCOUNT * ROOT * COMM -> DATA`

 Gathers data from a group of processes, where each process send data of the same length.
-Argument `SENDCOUNT` is the number of data elements being sent by each process. `TYPE` is one of the following:
-`int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector,
-s32vector, u32vector, f32vector, f64vector`
+Argument `SENDCOUNT` is the number of data elements being sent by each process.
+Argument `DATATYPE` is an MPI datatype object. `TYPE` is one of the following: `int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`

+`MPI:gatherv-TYPE :: DATATYPE * DATA * ROOT * COMM -> DATA`
 `MPI:gatherv-TYPE :: DATA * ROOT * COMM -> DATA`

-Gathers data from a group of processes, where each process can send data of variable length. `TYPE` is one of the following: `int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`
+Gathers data from a group of processes, where each process can send data of variable length.
+Argument `DATATYPE` is an MPI datatype object. `TYPE` is one of the following: `int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`

+`MPI:allgather :: DATATYPE * DATA * ROOT * COMM -> DATA`
 `MPI:allgather-TYPE :: DATA * ROOT * COMM -> DATA`

-Gathers data of variable length from all processes and distributes it to all processes. `TYPE` is one of the following: `int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`
+Gathers data of variable length from all processes and distributes it to all processes.
+Argument `DATATYPE` is an MPI datatype object. `TYPE` is one of the following: `int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`